3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Here are a few other places you can check out while you’re visiting Venice:

-• Campo Santa Margherita – Campo Santa Margherita is a large square near the university buildings that’s a great place to chill for a couple of minutes.
-There are a lot of nice cafes and restaurants here too, so if you want something to eat or an aperitif, it’s a good place to go!
+- Campo Santa Margherita – Campo Santa Margherita is a large square near the university buildings that’s a great place to chill for a couple of minutes.
+There are also many nice cafes and restaurants here, so if you want something to eat or an aperitif, it’s a good place to go!

-• Basilica dei Frari – Located in the San Polo district, the basilica is home to several Renaissance masterpieces by artists such as Titian.
-If you’re an art lover, it’s a place you have to check out!
+- Basilica dei Frari – Located in the San Polo district, the basilica is home to several Renaissance masterpieces by artists such as Titian.
+If you’re an art lover, you have to check it out!

 If you want even more places to see and activities to do in Venice and the surrounding area, click the link below: